 What is MBB and why is it so hard to get in

-MBB is the acronym that groups the three best strategy and business consulting firms in the world: McKinsey & Company, Boston Consulting Group (BCG), and Bain & Company.
-These are companies that help other companies solve their main business challenges — from designing the growth strategy of a multinational to restructuring
+MBB is the acronym you'll see in consulting chats and forums — its full form, or abbreviation, stands for the three best strategy and business consulting firms in the world: McKinsey & Company, Boston Consulting Group (BCG), and Bain & Company.
+MBB means exactly these three companies, often called the Big 3 (or Big Three) of strategy consulting.
+They help other companies solve their main business challenges — from designing the growth strategy of a multinational to restructuring

 Why McKinsey, BCG and Bain form a separate category in strategy consulting